Maciek7987/Copy-annaTwelve/README.md

 ## Some information about project

-The most hardest thing was change of letters to greek in infinite during hover, where i used requestAnimationFrame and second thing was change opacity on links which weren't hover the mouse.
+The hardest part was coding the conversion of the letters to Greek while hovering the mouse over the captions.
+To achieve that result, I've used requestAnimatiomFrame()

 ## Sources